LegitDongo/professor-ivy/README.md

 * Pogo News Poster
     * Checks if new news is posted from pogo.
     * Notifies to the channel of choice (through the config file's `newsChannelId`) when something new is posted by them.
+* `where is {gym/stop name}`
+    * Posts the location of a stop or gym in an embed with a link to the location
+    * Posts a static map if `googleMapsAPIKey` is filled out
+    * Logic flow: If the database module is not enabled, then it will always look in the cache file `cache/whereis.json` Otherwise, it will check the config option `whereIsCacheRefresh` - also requires other `whereIs` config options - and see if the life of the file is more than the specified refresh time.
+When the config time is 0 it will always grab from the cache.

+If you have any questions, feel free to PM me on Discord, or open an issue on this repo.

 I hope you enjoy this project! ^-^